How to Install RainLoop with Apache on Ubuntu Linux

 Download and Configure RainLoop

-Now that Apache2 and PHP 7.2 are installed, using the steps below to download and configure the RainLoop environment on Ubuntu servers.
+Now that Apache2 and PHP 7.2 have been installed follow the steps below to download and configure the RainLoop environment on Ubuntu servers.
 First, use the commands below to download the latest version.

 cd /tmp